Language

 • Average annual snowfall: Approx. 23 feet/7 meters

 Baqueira Beret is the largest and snowiest resort in Spain.
 It’s in the legendary Val d’Aran, just up from Vielha, the capital of this self-contained Catalonian region.
-Baqueira Beret is about a four-hour drive from Barcelona Airport or a three-hour drive from Toulouse.
+Baqueira Beret is about a four-hour drive from Barcelona Airport or a two-and-a-half-hour drive from Toulouse.
 Famous for its expansive terrain, Baqueira Beret offers a mix of both treed and open skiing, along with a high alpine bowl known for its deep powder and plenty of steeper, more technical descents.

 You’ll find a wealth of easily accessible backcountry and touring options here.
 That’s all thanks to the road that leads to the top bowl of the resort, giving direct access to the deepest snow and best terrain.
 Guided tours are also available.
 These often head to the Orri and Bonaigua areas for a slice of some of the region’s best backcountry riding.

 The resort town is bustling and vibrant during the season.
 It’s purpose-built with modern hotels, such as the Hotel AC Baqueira with its ski-in, ski-out slopeside location.
 After something more traditional?
 Stay in Vielha down the valley, full of Aranese architecture.
-Back in resort, don’t miss out on the Moët Winter Lounge for a well-earned glass of post-ride champagne.
+Back in the resort, don’t miss out on the Moët Winter Lounge for a well-earned glass of post-ride champagne.
 Salud!

 La Molina